marwahaha/bay/_posts/2024-08-12-hessian-ascent-for-the-sk-model-ii.md

 #### FOOTNOTES

-[^1]: Those familiar with resolvent formalism will immediately notice that $$P^2(D) $$ is nothing but the (negative of the) imaginary part of the _resolvent_ $$g_{2\beta A_{sym} - D} $$, evaluated at a purely imaginary point $$ib $$, which is a slight perturbation from $$0 $$.
-Since, for a compactly supported measure, which we expect the empirical eigenspectrum of $$2\beta A_{sym} - D $$ to converge to, the Cauchy transform (which is equivalent to the resolvent) is invertible everywhere except at poles, this is a loss-less way of studying analytic properties of the spectrum.

-[^2]: I will introduce the relevant complex-analytic basics and the relevant free-probability notions in a separate blog-post.
+[^1]: I will introduce the relevant complex-analytic basics and the relevant free-probability notions in a separate blog-post.
 In the very same blog-post, I will provide sufficient background so that a motivated reader can actually follow most of the proofs in detail (_except_ for the proof which reasons about the projection of $$P(D)^2 $$ onto the diagonal sub-algebra, which I will introduce in yet another post).
 For the impatient reader, [[Section 4.1, JSS24](https://arxiv.org/pdf/2408.02360)] should also act as an intense, but reasonably accessible proxy.

+[^2]: See [here](https://en.wikipedia.org/wiki/Resolvent_formalism) for a definition of the resolvent, and a statement of the famous resolvent identity.

+[^3]: Since, for a compactly supported measure, which we expect the empirical eigenspectrum of $$2\beta A_{sym} - D $$ to converge to, the Cauchy transform (which is equivalent to the resolvent) is invertible everywhere except at poles, this is a loss-less way of studying analytic properties of the spectrum.

-[^3]: A function such as this is known in the literature as a **subordination** function.
+[^4]: A function such as this is known in the literature as a **subordination** function.
 In fact, this function can be extended and shown to be analytic on $$\bar{\mathbb{H}} $$.
 It allows one to, in some sense, "separate" the support of the spectrum of the two freely independent operators by pushing the domain of one inside the resolvent to be significantly farther than the other.

-[^4]: See [here](https://en.wikipedia.org/wiki/Resolvent_formalism) for a definition of the resolvent, and a statement of the famous resolvent identity.

 [^5]: We work in the free product of the algebras generated by a semi-circular operator $$S $$ and an element $$D \in \text{M}_n(\mathbb{C}) $$ with $$0 < \| D\|_{\mathsf{op}} \le O(1)$$.